ibm-client-engineering/solution-filenet-aws/docs/3-Create/Deploy.md

 Create a shared PVC

 This PVC is needed for jdbc drivers.
+You only need the `operator-shared-pvc` if it hasn't already been created by the FileNet operator.
+But you will need `cp4a-shared-log-pvc`.
+Make sure to edit accordingly to reflect your storage class.

 ```
 apiVersion: v1